 - Restrain pets or take them away so they will not be in the photos.

-Holiday homes and accommodation may choose to keep some items out on display if they are a feature of the stay – beautiful cookware, pet supplies, children’s toys etc.
+- You may choose to keep some items out on display if they are a feature and add beauty to the space – beautiful cookware, nice books, hats on a hat rack, a few cute children’s toys etc.

 - Keep food / cheese platters small and simple, there’s no need to go overboard here.
 Remember any props like this are to accentuate the photos and are not the focus of the photos.

 - Consider other food to use as props, such as a nice loaf of bread sliced, a bowl of lemons, pears or eggs.